-This term is commonly used in the e-commerce industry, since the need to pick small lots of products for customer orders has increased in recent years.
+Eaches is a retail supply chain term used for individual items versus a full case.
+For example, one box of cereal versus a case of cereal.
+This term is commonly used in the e-commerce industry, since the need to pick small lots of products for online orders has increased in recent years.

 However, the each supply chain represents a challenge for manufacturers to go direct to consumers.
 Manufacturers’ warehouses are usually set up to deal with large orders being shipped to stores rather than individual items being shipped to a consumer.
 Warehouses and fulfillment centers were not designed to ship an “each” via FedEx or UPS direct to a consumer.
 Another challenge is that inventory systems were not designed with SKUs for “eaches”.